 - 1. Compensation of marginal failure is not permitted on Principal Study modules - 2.
 Condonement of failed modules is not permitted for Principal Study modules - 3.
 Compensation of marginal failure is not permitted for 'The Emerging Researcher' suite of 40 credit option modules - 4.
 Condonement of failed modules for 'The Emerging Researcher' suite of 40 credit option modules is not permitted - 5.
-For Principal Study modules with more than one item of assessment, all items of assessment must be passed in order to pass the module

-6. The final calculation for MMus awards is based on a weighted average of the best 180 credits out of a total of 240 credits required for the award
+Compensation of marginal failure is not permitted for the 'Reflective Practitioner' suite of modules - 6.
+Condonement of failed modules is not permitted for the 'Reflective Practitioner' suite of modules - 7.
+For Principal Study modules with more than one item of assessment, all items of assessment must be passed in order to pass the module - 8.
+For modules with more than one item of assessment, resits that are allocated a grade are capped at the item level - 9.
+The final calculation for MMus awards is based on a weighted average of the best 180 credits out of a total of 240 credits required for the award